 In his role, he will lead the charity’s communications and digital focus during its three year Into the Future strategy.

-He has previously worked for the Fire Brigades Union and a Member of Parliament.
+He has previously worked for a trade union and a Member of Parliament.